microsoftgraph/microsoft-graph-docs/api-reference/beta/api/profile-post-anniversaries.md

 ## Request body

-In the request body, supply a JSON representation of [personAnniversary](../resources/personanniversary.md) object.
+In the request body, supply a JSON representation of [personAnnualEvent](../resources/personannualevent.md) object.

-The following table shows the properties that are possible to set within a new **personAnniversary**** object in a user's [profile](../resources/profile.md).
+The following table shows the properties that are possible to set within a new **personAnnualEvent** object in a user's [profile](../resources/profile.md).

 |Property|Type|Description|
 |:---|:---|:---|